newrelic/docs-website/src/data-dictionary/events/NrAiIssue/incidentIds.md

   - NrAiIssue
 ---

-The unique identifier of the incidents inside the issue.
+The unique identifiers of the issue's incidents.